RSNA: 3D printing and the value-add opportunity for radiology

 In the lead up to RSNA, we've been evaluating the benefits of advancing the relationship between radiology and 3D printing.

 Whether you're just getting started with 3D printing, or want to increase output, Axial3D can help.
-Our team is looking forward to meeting the radiology community at RSNA and understanding your priorities in 2021 and beyond.
+Our team is looking forward to meeting the radiology community at RSNA and understanding your priorities.

 “If radiology can somehow position itself as the provider of medical 3D printing service line, that would be quite a coup for the field.
 After all, nobody envisions a future in which there is less 3D printing rather than more.” - Nadim Michel Daher, Industry Principal, Medical Imaging and Imaging Informatics, Frost & Sullivan